 Southern California Super Lawyer for Trusts and Estates, Super Lawyers Magazine

 This distinction is given to the top 5% of attorneys in each specialty through nominations by other lawyers.

 AV® Preeminent™ rating (5.0/5.0) from Martindale Hubbell, their preeminent rating for competence and ethics in the practice of law.

 Pro Bono Activities

 Elizabeth enjoys sharing her legal expertise and fundraising skills to further important causes.
-Since 2011, she has served on the Planned Giving Committee and the Leadership Network for OPCC, Santa Monica’s leading organization dedicated to a comprehensive approach to the needs of the homeless.
+From 2011 to 2015, she served on the Planned Giving Committee and the Leadership Network for OPCC, Santa Monica’s leading organization dedicated to a comprehensive approach to the needs of the homeless.

 She’s been on the Annual Fund Executive Committee for the University of Southern California Gould School of Law since 2008.

 Past volunteer commitments include two years on the advisory board for the Los Angeles campus for The Chicago School of Professional Psychology, a not-for-profit, accredited institution founded in 1979.